-In our Spanish classes we spend some time exploring the differences between words that look alike or sound alike.
+In our Spanish classes we spend some time expanding vocabulary skills and exploring the differences between words that look alike or sound alike.
 In fact, these words are used in very specific, and separate, ways.
 When students practice their Spanish conversation skills, recognizing and understanding the differences between these words increases their comprehension level.
 Let’s clarify the finer points that separate these words.

 Here are five examples of similar, but definitely different, word pairs that may have puzzled you in the past.

 abril a month of the year

 nada he/she swims (3rd person singular of the verb to swim – nadar)